Campus Improvement Plan

 Strategy 1: Continued parent outreach regarding the correlation between attendance and academic success; continued monitoring of attendance trends

-Strategy's Expected Result/Impact: increased attendance
+Strategy's Expected Result/Impact: Increased attendance

-Staff Responsible for Monitoring: ADA; administrators
+Staff Responsible for Monitoring: ADA; admin

 Goal 3: Safe Schools